nextreleaseio/next-release/content/blog/2020-08-19-developing-python-twitter-integration.md

    ...
 ```

-We use these values to fetch the non-temporary access tokens that can be used to interface
+We use these values to fetch the non-temporary access tokens that can
-with Twitter on behalf of our users.
+be used to interface with Twitter on behalf of our users.

-After we receive these values we can delete the temporary request tokens and store off
+After we receive these values, we can delete the temporary request tokens
-the access tokens for future use.
+and store off the access tokens for future use.

 ```python
    ...